Skip to content

 Azure

 Azure serves a dinner to remember at their world-class beachfront location in Waikiki.
-Located at the Royal Hawaiian Resort, you can enjoy a handcrafted four-course dinner menu created by their talented chef when dining at Azure.
-If you want a whole oceanfront dining experience, you’ll want to grab a table outside on the patio.
+Located at the Royal Hawaiian Resort, you can enjoy a handcrafted four-course dinner menu created by the talented chef at Azure.
+Grab a table on the outdoor patio for a fantastic oceanfront dining experience.
 Although the Azure menu changes seasonally, you can expect a flavorful and delicious cuisine year-round.
-Try the asparagus salad, poached scallops, and Russian honey cakes to top it off.
 When dining at Azure, they request that you wear resort or business casual attire to your meal.

 House Without A Key

 If you only try one mai tai in Honolulu, order it at House Without A Key.
 This beachside bar and restaurant is located in the Halekulani Hotel.
 The Mai Tai here is classic and well-executed, and if you come around sunset, you will have a prime seat where you can also watch Hawaiian musicians and hula performances.
-Make sure to try the sumac-crusted fresh catch of the day, baby-back ribs, lobster with lemon grass garlic butter, or the New York strip dusted with black lava salt and served with a soy-citrus sauce.
-No matter what you choose, you are sure to enjoy your dining experience at this iconic Honolulu restaurant.
+Make sure to try the Fresh Catch of the Day, Hoisin Coconut Ribs, and the “Up Country” Rib Eye Steak served with garlic herb butter.
+No matter what you choose, you’re sure to enjoy your dining experience at this iconic Honolulu restaurant.

 Hoku’s

 Located in the Kahala Hotel and Resort, this sophisticated eatery offers tantalizing Hawaiian-inspired global cuisine.
 Where elegant and refined dining combines with a welcoming and relaxed setting, and trust us, you can’t beat the ocean views at this romantic restaurant.
 The tasting menus change frequently and focus on seasonal cuisine made with the freshest local ingredients.
-The menu showcases local ingredients perfectly in Asian and Mediterranean dishes, such as the fisherman’s soup and foie gras with macadamia nuts.
-Try the Island Sashimi appetizer, Ahi Poke with crispy sushi rice or the delectable Waygu Steak.
+The menu showcases local ingredients perfectly in Asian and Mediterranean dishes, such as the Ahi Poke Musubi and Foie Gras with macadamia nuts.
+To start, try the Sautéed Kauai Shrimp, then dine on the delicious Duck Waialea or the delectable Waygu Steak.
+Make sure to leave room for a Hawaiian classicPineapple Shave Ice.